MilesCranmer/research_match/README.md

 ```bash
 python download.py names.txt ./abstracts 10
 ```
+**N.B.: if you want to look for physics papers, you must change database:astronomy to database:physics in the download.py script**

 `3`.
 Search the abstracts by keyword.
 You can use `match.py` to do this.
 The first argument is the folder of the abstracts, and the next arguments are keywords (AND).
 They keywords are put into a regex, so can be regex themselves.
 For example:
 ```bash
 python match.py ./abstracts GPU